 Since 2009, Manitoba’s Criminal Property Forfeiture Unit has operated under the authority of The Criminal Property Forfeiture Act.
-The Criminal Property Forfeiture Act allows the director of the unit to start civil forfeiture proceedings against property believed to be a proceed or instrument of unlawful activity.
-These proceedings are heard by a judge of the of the Court of Queen’s Bench who decides whether or not to order the forfeiture.
+The act allows the director of the unit to start civil forfeiture proceedings against property believed to be the proceeds or instruments of unlawful activity.
+A judge of the Court of Queen’s Bench decides whether to order forfeiture.

 Civil proceedings under The Criminal Property Forfeiture Act are entirely separate from criminal law.
 They:

 In 2012 The Criminal Property Forfeiture Act was amended to allow a simpler process known as administrative forfeiture through which personal property valued at $75,000 or less may be confiscated without involving the courts.
 Proceeds of confiscated property are deposited in the Criminal Property Forfeiture Fund and managed or distributed as provided for in section 19 of The Criminal Property Forfeiture Act.
 Uses might include operating expenses, victim compensation and programs promoting safer communities.

 Navigate to more information about criminal property forfeiture using links in the left hand column of this page.